tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_combine_swagger_and_guide.md

 ## Option 4: Use a tool that imports Swagger and allows additional docs

-Another approach is to use a tool like [Readme.io](http://readme.io/) that allows you to both import your Swagger spec and also add your own separate documentation pages.
+Another approach is to use a tool like [Readme.io](http://readme.io/) that allows you to both import your OpenAPI spec and also add your own separate documentation pages.
 Readme provides one of the most attractive outputs and is fully inclusive of almost every documentation feature you could want or need.
 I explore Readme with more depth in the [MTool opions for developer docs](pubapis_other_tool_options.html#readmeio).
 Readme.io requires third-party hosting, but there are some other doc tools that allow you to incorporate Swagger as well.

-Sites like [Apiary](https://apiary.io/) and [Mulesoft](https://www.mulesoft.com/) let you import your Swagger spec while also add your own custom doc pages.
+Sites like [Apiary](https://apiary.io/) and [Mulesoft](https://www.mulesoft.com/) let you import your OpenAPI spec while also add your own custom doc pages.
 These sites offer full-service management for APIs, so if your engineers are already using one of these platforms, it could make sense to store your docs there too.

 Cherryleaf has an interesting post called [Example of API documentation portal using MadCap Flare](https://www.cherryleaf.com/blog/2017/06/example-api-documentation-portal-using-madcap-flare/).
-In the post, Ellis Pratt shows a proof of concept with a Flare project that reads a Swagger spec and generates content from it.
+In the post, Ellis Pratt shows a proof of concept with a Flare project that reads a OpenAPI spec and generates content from it.
 Although Ellis is still working on this approach, if he's successful it could be a huge win at integrating tech comm tools with API specification formats.

 ## Having two sites isn't so bad